reifmaxi/unordered-maths/README.md

     └── titlepage.tex
 ```

-The main file for compiling is `paper.tex`.
+The main file for compiling is `main.tex`.
 The title page `supplies/titlepage.tex` and the actual content `sections/*`
 are included in this file via LaTeX `\input` macro.